nicholashc/GhostWizards/README.md

 #### Permission & Access

-**(meta-note: the hand-drawn diagram used to work out these relationships looks a little too unhinged to post publicly)
+*(meta-note: the hand-drawn diagrams used to work out these contract relationships looks a little too unhinged to post publicly)*

 **tl/dr** The Guild is the only permanent-ish contract, there could be multiple redeploys until the official Tournament starts, at the end of the day c-level permissions accounts have a lot of control.
 Way too much in this author's opinion.